+Figure 3.14 xxxx xxxxx

 Each lcore10 and higher started by a DPDK vRouter is a polling and a processing thread.
-They are running onto a single CPU listed defined by CPU_LIST variable.
+They are running into a single CPU list= defined by CPU_LIST variable.

-MPLS over GRE overlay
+MPLS Over GRE Overlay

-Incoming overlay encapsulated packets are received on the Compute physical Network Interface Card, usually a Bond made up of 2 NICs, used for user packets transport.
+Incoming overlay-encapsulated packets are received on the compute physical NIC, usually a bond made up of two NICs, used for user packet transport.

-Incoming Overlay packets are placed into Physical NIC queues using DPDK RSS (Received Side Scaling) hashing algorithm.
-A vRouter startup are created (with the help of the physical NIC PMD) as many DPDK queues (both RX and TX rings) as the number of vRouter allocated polling and processing cores.
+Incoming overlay packets are placed into physical NIC queues using DPDK RSS (Received Side Scaling) hashing algorithm.
+A vRouter startup is created (with the help of the physical NIC PMD) with as many DPDK queues (both RX and TX rings) as the number of vRouter-allocated polling and processing cores.

-The RSS hashing algorithm for MPLSoGRE only use 3 tuple values: IP source, IP destination, protocol number.
-Unfortunately, the entropy of these 3 values is low when GRE is used.
+The RSS hashing algorithm for MPLSoGRE only uses three tuple values: IP source, IP destination, and protocol number.
+Unfortunately, the entropy of these three values is low when GRE is used.

-Indeed, the 3 tuple values is kept the same between 2 different compute nodes.
+Indeed, the threer tuple values is kept the same between two different compute nodes.

-All packets coming from different Virtual Machines located on a same compute node will be bound to the same 3 tuple value.
+All packets coming from different VMs located on a same compute node will be bound to the same three tuple values.
 Hence, the hashing algorithm will provide an identical value for all network flows coming from each single compute.